-Sure, a backyard garden is a place of beauty, an attraction for birds, insects, and wildlife, and a personalized market for the most local produce imaginable, but did you know that your garden can also tune up your immune system, ward off depression, and even make you smarter?
+A backyard garden is a place of beauty, an attraction for birds, insects, and wildlife, and a personalized market for the most local produce imaginable But did you know your garden can also tune up your immune system, ward off depression and even make you smarter?

 It's been nearly 25 years since Dr. David Strachan first proposed the "Hygiene Hypothesis" linking skyrocketing incidences of immune system disorders like allergies and asthma to the hyper-clean environments that people in the developed world inhabited in the second half of the 20th century.